Isaiah 57

 ‘The righteous perish, and no one takes it to heart; the devout are taken away, and no one understands that the righteous are taken away to be spared from evil.
 Those who walk uprightly enter into peace; they find rest as they lie in death.’
 Isaiah 57:1-2

-This chapter begins by telling us about the rulers’ unconcern over the injustice in the land.
-How terrible the condition of a nation when the few righteous people left in it are taken by death, 1 Kings 14:10-14 / 2 Kings 21:16, and no one cares.
+This chapter begins by telling us about the ruler’s unconcern over the injustice in the land.
+How terrible the condition of a nation when the few righteous people left in it are taken by death, Isaiah 57:1 / 1 Kings 14:10-14 / 2 Kings 21:16, and no one cares.
+It is ‘far better’ to depart and be with Christ, Isaiah 57:2 / Philippians 1:21-24.

 ‘But you—come here, you children of a sorceress, you offspring of adulterers and prostitutes!
 Who are you mocking?
 At whom do you sneer and stick out your tongue?
 Are you not a brood of rebels, the offspring of liars?
 You burn with lust among the oaks and under every spreading tree; you sacrifice your children in the ravines and under the overhanging crags.
 The idols among the smooth stones of the ravines are your portion; indeed, they are your lot.
 Yes, to them you have poured out drink offerings and offered grain offerings.
 In view of all this, should I relent?
 You have made your bed on a high and lofty hill; there you went up to offer your sacrifices.
 Behind your doors and your doorposts you have put your pagan symbols.
 Forsaking me, you uncovered your bed, you climbed into it and opened it wide; you made a pact with those whose beds you love, and you looked with lust on their naked bodies.
 You went to Molek with olive oil and increased your perfumes.
 You sent your ambassadors far away; you descended to the very realm of the dead!
 You wearied yourself by such going about, but you would not say, ‘It is hopeless.’
 You found renewal of your strength, and so you did not faint.’
 Isaiah 57:3-10

-They were children of lawbreakers and liars.
-The society morally degraded to the point of sacrificing the children to false gods they imagined in their minds, 2 Chronicles 33:6 / Psalm 106:37-38 / Jeremiah 7:31 / Jeremiah 19:5.
+Here we read of the hopeless state of God’s people is condemned.
+These people were indeed the children of apostasy.
+They are described as sorcerers, adulterers, and prostitutes, Isaiah 57:3.
+They were children of lawbreakers and liars, Isaiah 57:4.
+The society morally degraded to the point of sacrificing the children to false gods they imagined in their minds, Isaiah 57:5-6 / 2 Chronicles 33:6 / Psalm 106:37-38 / Jeremiah 7:31 / Jeremiah 19:5.

 Hailey, in his commentary, paraphrases these lines as follows.

-‘The citizens of Judah are children of idolatry, the offspring of people who forsook Jehovah for the witchcraft of the heathen; and they are the posterity of spiritual adulterers who went ‘whoring’ after false gods.
+‘The citizens of Judah are children of idolatry, the offspring of people who forsook Jehovah for the witchcraft of the heathen and they are the posterity of spiritual adulterers who went ‘whoring’ after false gods.
 The rejection of Jehovah had resulted in apostasy and excessive wickedness.’

 Coffman, in his commentary, says the following.

 ‘These verses stress two things, 1.
 The debasing of the people even unto Sheol by their shameless worship of pagan gods, and 2.
 Their seeking foreign aid, instead of relying upon Jehovah.
-Also, Isaiah 57:10 indicates that they went far beyond their ordinary strength in such shameful activities.’
+Also, Isaiah 57:10, indicates that they went far beyond their ordinary strength in such shameful activities.’

 ‘Whom have you so dreaded and feared that you have not been true to me, and have neither remembered me nor taken this to heart?
 Is it not because I have long been silent that you do not fear me?
 I will expose your righteousness and your works, and they will not benefit you.
 When you cry out for help, let your collection of idols save you!
 The wind will carry all of them off, a mere breath will blow them away.
 But whoever takes refuge in me will inherit the land and possess my holy mountain.”
 Isaiah 57:11-13

-They feared man more than God, and so, followed after the social pressures to live according to the degraded morals of the day but now it was time for judgment.
+Here we read that the sin of God’s people will finally destroy them.
+Divine forbearance must give way to intervention and punishment.
+They feared man more than God, Isaiah 57:11, and so, followed after the social pressures to live according to the degraded morals of the day but now it was time for judgment.

 Coffman, in his commentary, says the following.